A Fused Gaussian Process Model for Very Large Spatial Data: Introduction

-The remainder of the paper is organized as follows: Section \ref{sec: model} presents the semiparametric statistical model and discusses about relevant model specification and properties of the FGP.
+The remainder of the paper is organized as follows.
+Section \ref{sec: model} presents the semiparametric statistical model and discusses about relevant model specification.
 In Section \ref{sec: inference}, likelihood-based inference including parameter estimation and spatial prediction is devised for the FGP.
-Extension for the FGP is given and distributed computing algorithm for the Block-FGP is also discussed.
-Section \ref{sec: numerical examples} presents simulation examples as well as analyses with sea surface temperature data from NASA's Terra and Aqua satellites to illustrate the robust performance and inferential benefits of the proposed method.
-Section \ref{sec: conclusion} concludes the paper with a brief summary and discussion on possible extensions and other applications.
+Section \ref{sec: numerical examples} uses simulation examples to demonstrate the robustness of predictive performance and nonstationary performance of the FGP.
+In Section~\ref{sec: application}, the FGP is applied to a massive sea surface temperature dataset from NASA's Terra and Aqua satellites.
+Section \ref{sec: conclusion} is concluded with a brief summary and discussion on possible extensions.